 A severe blow to the head can lead to a concussion.
 This can cause balance issues in dogs, making them dizzy and walk in circular patterns.
 Concussions are serious injuries and need time to heal.
 After getting the dog proper treatment, allow them a few days to recuperate.

-Dogs may also move in circles if they have an irritated butt.
-Parasites like lice, mites, and fleas near their tail area can cause itchiness and cause dogs to drag or scoot their butt against the floor.
-The dog may constantly try to bite or lick their private area, and that may cause them to move in circles, chasing their butt.
+Dogs may also move in circles if they have an irritated and inflamed rear end.
+Parasites like lice, mites, and fleas near their tail area can cause itchiness and cause dogs to drag or scoot their behind against the floor.
+The dog may constantly try to bite or lick their private area, and that may cause them to move in circles, chasing their behind.

 Parasites can also cause Neosporosis.
 The disease affects the spatial awareness and coordination of the dog, making them walk in circles.